 Photographing 'Slow and Low'

 A complimentary photography series to the documentary, 'Slow and Low'

 Please visit the USC website below to see the entire collection of photographs of both showing and building lowriders.

 There is a designated page on this website to the progress and process of this capstone.
-Find it under "documentary" and "lowriders" or...
+Find it under "documentary" and "lowriders: behind the scenes" or...

 collaboration - coding